AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 </p>

 #### g) COMMUNICATION SYSTEM
+The inter-drone communication method is the same with 3DR iris+.
+We use wifi for communication between drones.
+Please see [the description of communication system of 3DR iris+ drone]() for details.
 ```
-- Communication with Companion Computer: USB to Serial port Adapter
+- Communication with Companion Computer: USB to serial port adapter
-- Communication with Other Drones: Wifi via Ground-Based Wireless Router
+- Communication with Other Drones: Wifi via ground-based wireless router
 - Manually Control: FrSky Taranis X9D Plus Digital Telemetry Radio with X8R Telemetry Receiver
 ```